anvilproject/drs_downloader/tests/integration/README.md

 # Needed
 * DRS URI that doesn't return name of file to test URL splitting. manager.py:184

-* Write test for checking no destination path specified downloads to current working directory. https://github.com/anvilproject/drs_downloader/pull/15#discussion_r1051637307
+* DRS URI for testing for files >100GB to test download on extra large files

-* Write test for checking part size == 128MB on batches with 1GB files. https://github.com/anvilproject/drs_downloader/pull/15#discussion_r1051653484
+* write test for checking if URLS are signed in batches or not